ArGilfea/TRU-IMP/ReadMe.md

 For each tab, a specific model can be selected: this will make the relevant parameters appear.
 Even if a new model is selected, the parameters are kept.
 The verbose parameter (default True) is recommended, as it allows to see the progresses.
+### Noise Button:
+This will add noise to the whole image, i.e. to all timeframes and all voxels, according to the parameters.
+Only one method will be used, as specified in the parameters window.
+### Deformation Button:
+This will deform a given segmentation, according to the specified parameters.
+The result will be stored as a new segmentation.
+Only one method will be used, as specified in the parameters window.
 ### Segmentation Button:
 This will segment the images according to the selected parameters.
 Only one method will be used, as specified in the parameters window.